zchking/docs/pages/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio.md

 1. Create a Katalon project with the name **_DragAndDrop_**.
 2. Open the [Object Spy](https://docs.katalon.com/x/5BZO) dialog, start a spy object session and navigate to the AUT website at [http://jqueryui.com/droppable/#default](http://jqueryui.com/droppable/#default).
-3. Use the object spy utility to capture both the droppable object and the draggable object mentioned above and import them into the project’s Object Repository.
+3. Use the object spy utility to capture both the droppable object and the draggable object mentioned above and import them into the project's Object Repository.
 If you do it correctly, there will be 3 test objects as below in Object Repository and add navigation path:

 ![Tests Explorer Katalon Studio](../../images/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio/DragDrop3.png)

 The name of each object is self-explanatory, except for the **_iframe_demo-frame_** object which is the parent iframe of both draggable and droppable objects.
-Now let’s use those captured objects in a test script.
+Now let's use those captured objects in a test script.

-4. Create a test case named “jQuery Drag And Drop”, open it, then change to Script mode and copy the following test scripts into it:
+4. Create a test case named "jQuery Drag And Drop", open it, then change to Script mode and copy the following test scripts into it:

     ```groovy
     import static com.kms.katalon.core.testobject.ObjectRepository.findTestObject